semaphoreci/docs/docs/reference/sem-command-line-tool.md

   --slack-channels "#dev-team,@mtsoukalos"
 ```

-You can list all existing notifications under the current organization as
+You can list all existing notifications within your current organization as
 follows:

 ``` bash